 Hybrid Heat Pump Water Heater vs Tank vs Tankless: Which Is Best in 2026?

-Heat pump water heaters are the most energy-efficient option available today, with a $2,000 federal tax credit that dramatically changes the economics.
+Heat pump water heaters are the most energy-efficient option available today, with running costs of $120-250/year - the lowest of any water heater type.

 3-Way Comparison Table